MatthewWinnan/pico_main/README.md

 2) Add any board specific I2C initialization functions and values to i2c_config.c and i2c_config.h.
 3) main.h shows the structure that need to be declared in order to start using the drivers, further they always need to be initialized.
 4) The drivers are a package deal.
 As such in order to use a driver you need to include its .c, .h and all i2c specific files to your project.
+5) Deactivate any communication protocol flags such as BMP_180_COM_PROTO_ENABLE in their respective header files.
+This will disable these features on compile time.

 # COM_PROTOCOL
 This is designed to simulate the feel of working on a linux terminal.